ember-a11y/ember-component-focus/README.md

 });
 ```

-The mixin adds one property and two methods to your component.
+The mixin adds two properties and two methods to your component.

 ### focusNode Property

 The `focusNode` property allows you to specify the selector of one of your
 component's child elements that you want to receive focus when one of the
 methods added by the mixin is invoked.
 It defaults to `null`, so override it in
-your component's definition if you want to set a default element for focus.
+your component's definition if you want to set a default element to focus.

+### componentFocusManager Property

+This is a reference to the Focus Manager service that handles interaction with
+the DOM and listening for DOM events.
+You probably won't need to use it
+directly.

 ### focus() Method